linkerd/website/linkerd.io/content/2/tasks/automating-injection.md

 There are a couple things to note about this feature:

-- Adding the annotation on a namespace will not automatically update all the deployments.
-You will need to re-create the deployments in this namespace for them to be updated or use `linkerd inject` in place.
+- Adding the annotation on a namespace will not automatically update all the resources.
+You will need to update the resources in this namespace for them to be injected.
 This is because injection happens at admission and on each specific resource.
-Kubernetes will not call the mutating webhook until it sees and update on each individual deployment.
+Kubernetes will not call the mutating webhook until it sees an update on each individual resource.

 - The experimental version of this feature, prior to the stable-2.2 and edge-19.2.1 releases, injected all pods in all namespaces, but the current